Last updated on September 21st, 2023 at 08:34 pm

-Whether its a cold and rainy day, or you just need to get out of the sun for a few hours these indoor toddler activities will expose them to new things, get some energy out and help improve their gross motor skills and expand their vocabulary.
+Whether it’s a cold and rainy day, or you just need to get out of the sun for a few hours these indoor toddler activities will expose them to new things, get some energy out and help improve their gross motor skills while expanding their vocabulary.

 I took my daughter to her first The Wiggles concert when she was about a year and a half and she loved it.
 Danced in her seat and loved interacting with her new friends in the seats next to us.

 Find an age appropriate show and make a day of it.
 We took the train in and grabbed dinner after.
 We have tickets booked for their upcoming show in October.

 When the weather’s nice look for free local outdoor concerts that you can drop in on.
 They are less formal and your two year old can dance away anywhere.

 Get your two year old to love books by visiting the library and taking out books to read all week.
 They often have toddler specific programs for free that you can go to and some libraries also have toys to play with.